 with Shadowfang Keep and The Deadmines.
 New content can always be revisited once it exists, and Cataclysm

 provided us with quite a bit of new.

 Also, I don't know how much I can say about how much I admired the new worgen and goblin starting areas.
 I could probably do an entire post about those, and they absolutely inform the design of the excellent pandaren starting area.
 So let us celebrate what was good here.

 There's a lot more than some would have you believe, and I only really scratched the surface.
 Were there negatives, missteps, attempts that fell flat?
 Absolutely, there were.
 And I've belabored them myself on occasion.
 But today, let's talk about what worked.
-Because a lot of it did.

 World of Warcraft: Cataclysm has destroyed Azeroth as we know it; nothing is the same!
 In WoW Insider's Guide to Cataclysm, you can find out everything you need to know about WoW's third expansion, from leveling up a new goblin or worgen to breaking news and strategies on endgame play.